miles-no/gather-your-party-with-svelte/README.md

 ### Building

-To build the application run: `npm run build`
+To build the application run: `npm run build`.

 ### Alternative: Workshop using Codesandbox as IDE